mitogen-hq/mitogen/docs/signals.rst

       - Fired on the Broker thread after Broker.shutdown() is called.

     * - :py:class:`mitogen.core.Broker`
-      - ``crash``
-      - Fired when a crash occurs on the broker thread.
-Used by client apps to hasten shutdown (e.g. by disconnect

-    * - :py:class:`mitogen.core.Broker`
       - ``shutdown``
       - Fired after Broker.shutdown() is called.